tristanballard/starter-academic/content/post/tfRuns/index.md

 {{< figure src="./dashboard.png" title="Visualization dashboard for comparing model runs." lightbox="true" >}}

 This launches a page similar to Tensorboard, providing basics about the runs and their loss metrics.
-The Github-esque track changes shows that nodes1 has the same value between runs, but nodes 2 has 64 for the first run and 32 for the second run.
+The Github-esque track changes shows that _nodes1__ has the same value between runs, but _nodes2_ has 64 for the first run and 32 for the second run.

-The dropout rates are interestingly all the same between the two runs, and low, suggesting the model requires relatively little dropout.
+The dropout rates are interestingly all the same between the two runs--and low--suggesting the model requires relatively little dropout.
 If all of the top models show low levels of dropout, I might fix them and instead shift focus to the learning rate or nodes tuning.
 There are also many more modeling options to consider, like the optimizer choice.

 What else can we tell from the model runs?
-Below I plot the distribution of validation losses across the n=104 runs I did in total.
+Below I plot the distribution of validation losses across the n=104 runs, each representing a different combination of hyperparameter values.
 ``` r
 hist(ls_runs(order = metric_val_loss, decreasing = F, runs_dir = '.')$metric_val_loss,
 	breaks = 9,